Kelloe: History

 The village takes its name from the family of Kelloe or Kellaw: Richard Kellaw was Bishop of Durham in 1311.

 The Lordship of the Manor of Kelloe was bought by the Tempests of Broughton Hall, North Yorkshire, and bequeathed by Sir Henry Vane-Tempest to his daughter, Lady Frances Vane, who married the third Marquess of Londonderry.
 The current holder of the Lordship of Kelloe is Mr Barrington Edward Kerr Gilmour of Northumberland.

-The village expanded with the mining industry: the population increased from 663 to more than 11,000 by 1848.
+New villages were formed in the area with the expansion of the mining industry: the population of Kelloe parish—which included the townships (later to become separate parishes) of Cassop, Coxhoe, Quarrington, Thornley and Wingate—had increased from 663 to more than 11,000 by 1848.
+The population of Kelloe township remained low, with only 156 inhabitants.
+At the time, the village of Kelloe was the settlement of Town Kelloe, half a mile east of the hamlet of Church Kelloe.
+The modern village, west of the church, was built in the 20th century and was partly in the parish of Coxhoe until 1986; part of Quarrington Hill was transferred from Kelloe to Coxhoe at the same time.

-Nearby is East Hetton or Kelloe colliery where six men were killed by gasses from the Trimdon Grange colliery disaster in 1882.
+Nearby is East Hetton or Kelloe colliery, where six men were killed by gasses from the Trimdon Grange colliery disaster in 1882.

 St Helen's Church

 The parish church is in Church Kelloe, a "considerable distance" from the town of Kelloe itself.
 The church itself is of uncertain date.
 Ryder (1994) gives Saxon or Early Norman from architectural evidence.
-The earlier date is suggested by the herringbone and the archaic treatment of the north-west quoin indicate an early date, the herringbone work being similar to that at Seaham which is a pre-Viking Saxon building.
-However, if the south doorway is original, then the building is post-1100.
+The earlier date is suggested by the herringbone and the archaic treatment of the north-west quoin indicates an early date, the herringbone work being similar to that at Seaham, which is a pre-Viking Saxon building.
+However if the south doorway is original then the building is post-1100.
 The church remained a small (unaisled) country church for most of its existence until the development of the surrounding villages with the sinking of the collieries from 1836 onwards.
-Mining remained a key industry in the area until its closure in 1983.
+Mining remained a key industry in the area until the mines were closed in 1983.